wing5wong/artisan-whs-static/source/_courses/YTB1S.md

 type: Semester Course
 description: ""
 maori_title: "Level 2 Digital Media"
-background: "Students will review YouTube practices and develop a money making proposal using YouTube and/or similar online programs.
+body: "Students will review YouTube practices and develop a money making proposal using YouTube and/or similar online programs.
 During the course students will develop skills to enable them to create effective and possibly profitable YouTube content."
 year: "11"
 credits: "8-12"
 entry_requirements: "Nil"